 A: You are required to maintain an active NEworks registration and online, searchable resume while you are receiving unemployment benefits.
-The online resume is not required if you are going back to work for your emloyer or are a member of a union with a hiring hall.
+The online resume is required unless you are going back to work for your employer within 112 days of your layoff date or are a member of a union with a hiring hall.

 Can I file a claim if I live outside Nebraska?

 A: Yes.
-If you are filng a claim from another state and do not live in a county bordering Nebraska, you must also register for unemployment services in the state of your residence.
+If you are filing a claim from another state and do not live in a county bordering Nebraska, you must also register for unemployment services in the state of your residence.

 Can I file a claim if I worked for the federal government or military?

 A: Yes.
 Federal employees will be asked to provide a Standard Form 8 and Standard Form 50, if available.
 Ex-military claimants will be asked to provide a Member 4 copy of the DD214.

 How long will it take to apply for benefits?

 A: Plan to spend one hour completing the online registration, resume and initial claim.

 Why do I need to create a personal profile and put my resume online for employers to view?